 I usually reply by saying: Why must our company grow 100% next year?

 Of course, we hope that we can grow at a high rate, but you should not let “growth anxiety” affect you.
 Now the company's business growth is indeed very strong, but we can't indulge in past achievements, nor can we linger on past mistakes.
 At the same time, we can't have the inertial expectation that our company will definitely become...something!
 Keep your eyes open to see your environment clearly, understand your users, make good decisions without distractions, and the results will be what they are.

 There is a saying that if you treat yourself as an object, you can have a more ordinary state of mind.
 The same is true for a company.
-Now there are many external summaries of our company -- I think it's called "ByteDance Successology" (字节成功学) -- that are very problematic.
+Now there are many external summaries of our company -- I think it's called "ByteDance Successology" (字节成功学) -- they are very problematic.
 I try not to read them.
-We should not be defined and influenced by external evaluations, but should set a higher standard for ourselves.
+We should not be defined and influenced by external evaluations but should set a higher standard for ourselves.

 This year, I hope that the company can slow down its mentality to some extent, to avoid the burden of short-term business metrics on the one hand, and have an open mind to imagine the future and set longer-term goals without fixed expectations on the other.
 It is only when there are no constraints that we can keep our imagination flowing for the longer term.
 From my own point of view, I will also reduce my own daily small tasks, and free up more time to focus on the company culture, social responsibility, and new direction, in order to complete the OKR mentioned in last year's all-staff letter (last year, we set a lot of goals, some of which, due to external challenges, were not reached).

 Competition is the Best Opposition

 I’ve actually heard our team say more than once, "Geez, all this competition feels endless, when will it end?”